Time value of money: Present value of a growing annuity and a fixed-benefit pension

+If PV is more than what is needed, the extra amount gets spread across future payments, increasing each year by a factor of (1+g) which is a growing annuity.

+If PV is too small, the payment becomes negative, meaning the pension must be reduced by that amount in order to add the Cost Of Living Adjustment.

 Present value of a perpetuity

 A perpetuity is payments of a set amount of money that occur on a routine basis and continue forever.
 When n → ∞, the PV of a perpetuity (a perpetual annuity) formula becomes a simple division.